mim1q/ConvenientDecor/projectPage/PROJECT.md

 ## This mod introduces new decorative blocks, some of which also serve a convenient function!

 - Monsters can't walk through the Haystacks and Leaf Piles
 - The Watering Can can be filled with water and optionally enchanted with Infinity in an Anvil.
-They, you can use it to permanently hydrate Farmland!
+Then, you can use it to permanently hydrate Farmland!
-- Currently Creative-only.
-Recipes coming soon!
+- Recipes available through REI

 ![Screenshot](https://raw.githubusercontent.com/mim1q/ConvenientDecor/master/projectPage/images/screenshot.jpg)